AI & Creativity:

 Authenticity, texture, and the beauty of imperfection in visuals

 After a wave of perfect digital AI images, there’s a growing demand for more realistic and tactile visuals.
-Designers are intentionally adding “imperfections”: grain, hand-drawn strokes, complex textures, to make visuals feel alive and tangible.
+Designers are intentionally adding “imperfections”: grain, hand-drawn strokes, complex textures to make visuals feel alive and tangible.
 Minor flaws and irregularities make content warmer, more relatable, and emotionally resonant.
 Even in logo and identity design, it’s become clear that a fully AI-generated brand can feel soulless unless human intuition and empathy are woven into the process.

 Generative video and animation in creative work

-The year 2025 marks a breakthrough in AI video generation: new models can now produce short clips with increasingly high quality.
+The year 2026 marks a breakthrough in AI video generation: new models can now produce short clips with increasingly high quality.
 OpenAI has released Sora 2, a model capable of generating cinematic video from text prompts — complete with realistic motion physics and synchronized sound.
 Sora 2 understands cause and effect: when a ball misses the basket, it bounces away instead of “teleporting” into the hoop.

 Meanwhile, startups are advancing tools like Runway, improving frame clarity, motion stability, and control in generated videos.